TELUS INTERNATIONAL (CDA) INC. (NYSE: TIXT) DEADLINE ALERT: Bernstein Liebhard LLP Reminds TELUS International (Cda) Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds TELUS International (Cda) Inc. (“Telus International” or the “Company”) (NYSE: TIXT) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Telus International securities, and/or would like to discuss your legal rights and options please visit TELUS International (Cda) Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Telus International securities, and/or would like to discuss your legal rights and options please visit TELUS International (Cda) Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or acquired the securities of Telus International between February 16, 2023 and August 1, 2024, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.